 They let us out of the room, but we all must go in a single file line.
 Teachers and Swat line the walls and make a pathway to the buses.
 The look in the eyes of the swat member will be in my head forever.
 We get on the bus, and we sit there forever.
-I remember looking out the window of the bus and seeing a news helicopter flying over us.
-I just remember being angry that they were already swarming.
+I remember looking out the bus window and seeing a news helicopter flying over us.
+I remember being angry that they were already swarming.
 I mean, people just died to show some respect.
 It was insensitive.

 Going Back to School

-I always told myself that If something like that happened to me I would never go back to school, and I finished my year out there and then became homeschooled.
+I always told myself that If something like that happened to me, I would never go back to school, and I finished my year out there and then became homeschooled.
 I couldn’t bring myself to sit down in that school and worry about who was walking through the door.
 I couldn’t sit there and continue to jump at every dropped book.
 I’ve only been to the school twice since then, and I still struggle with going there.

 I kept in contact with the teachers I was in the classroom with that day.
 You will hardly ever catch me in sandals in public because they aren’t good running shoes.
 Every year, I plug in my headphone and blare my music, so I don’t hear the fireworks.
 I can hear gunshots and shoot guns (I’m a pretty good shot), but there’s something about fireworks that I can’t handle.
 I wish people would be more considerate of people like me every year.